-This cake needs about a week to be ready, so today I am posting the basic cake recipe and I will update the remaining as I go ahead.
+This cake needs at least a week to be ready, so today I am posting the basic cake recipe and I will update the remaining as I go ahead.

 Note: For those who are making a Christmas Cake for the first time, don’t think that it’s too early to make a cake for Christmas, as the Royal Icing seals the cake and it can be preserved for a very long time.

-Spoon sweets should be placed in a colander for at least one day prior to preparating the cake.
+The homemade Spoon sweets should be placed in a colander for at least one day prior to preparing the cake.

 The almond paste had another non traditional ingredient in it, as I added some desiccated coconut in it.

 I did not change anything to the Royal Icing.
-I added the ornaments on top, which this year are all edible and spinkled some coconut on top of the icing.
+I added the ornaments on top, which this year are all edible and sprinkled some coconut on top of the icing.